system-fonts/modern-font-stacks/README.md

 </p>

 <h1 align="center">Modern Font Stacks</h1>
-<h3 align="center">Progressive system font stacks, organized by typeface classification</h3>
+<h3 align="center">System font stacks for the modern OS, organized by typeface classification</h3>

-You may not need Google Fonts or web fonts.
-No CLS, no jank, no KBs — instant renders.
+<p align="center">You may not need Google Fonts or web fonts.
+No CLS, no jank, no KBs — instant renders.</p>

 <br>